DiamondMVC/Diamond/README.md

 * Can map mandatory actions that are executed on every requests.
 (Useful for authentication etc.)
 * Easy integrated authentication (Can be combined with ACL)
 * RESTful
+* Specific actions can be restricted to specific ips.

 ### Controllers (WebServer)